What is POS (Point of Sale)? Everything You Need to Know About Point of Sale Systems

 - Traditional swipe transactions

-6. Kitchen display system
+7. Kitchen display system (KDS)

 Instead of handwritten tickets or shouting orders, a kitchen display system (KDS) sends orders straight to the kitchen digitally.